1mschling/frequid/spec.md

 - Document encryption algorithm implementation and nonce/IV generation process in backend code
 - Provide metadata detection status and confidence levels for each attribute
 - Support filter preset configurations for common security analysis scenarios
+- Backend canister implemented in Motoko with main logic in `backend/main.mo`
+- Include authorization and access control functionality in `backend/authorization/access-control.mo`
+- Include HTTP outcall functionality in `backend/http-outcalls/outcall.mo`
+- Integrate with deployed ICP proxy canister for live request processing

+## Proxy Canister Requirements
+- Implement Layer 7 proxy functionality as an Internet Computer canister
+- Handle HTTP, HTTPS, and HTTP/3/QUIC traffic through ICP HTTP outcalls and inter-canister calls
+- Expose HTTP endpoints through ICP HTTP gateway for browser extension connectivity
+- Implement CORS configuration for cross-origin requests from browser extensions
+- Process incoming requests from browser extensions and forward to appropriate destinations
+- Monitor and analyze requests for TLS termination indicators
+- Apply ChaCha20-256 re-encryption when external TLS termination is detected
+- Forward request metadata and monitoring data to the backend canister
+- Coordinate with backend canister for session management and user authentication
+- Implement rate limiting and security measures appropriate for ICP canister deployment
+- Handle idempotent operation for monitoring and logging without altering request semantics
+- Support real-time communication with backend canister for TLS events and re-encryption status
+- Provide comprehensive logging and error handling for proxy operations
+- Implement secure key management for session-specific encryption keys
+- Handle nonce/IV generation and storage for encryption operations
+- Proxy canister implemented in Motoko with main logic in `proxy/main.mo`
+- Include HTTP outcall functionality for forwarding requests to external destinations
+- Support canister-to-canister communication with the backend canister
+- Deploy to Internet Computer mainnet with stable canister ID
+- Provide live HTTP gateway URL for browser extension configuration
+- Ensure production-ready deployment with proper error handling and monitoring

 ## Encryption Implementation Notes
 - Uses ChaCha20-256 encryption algorithm for strong symmetric encryption